 3. submit the information in (1) and (2) above to the PCA.

 If the contract is inconsistent with the county plan or if the school district’s waste management activities are inconsistent with the county plan, the school district should obtain the consent of the county prior to entering into a binding contract or developing or implementing inconsistent solid waste management activities.
-(Minn.
-Stat. § 115A.46, Subd.
-5; Minn.
-Stat. § 115A.471; Minn.
-Stat. § 458D.07, Subd.
-4)

 E. The school district may not knowingly place motor oil, brake fluid, power steering fluid, transmission fluid, motor oil filters, or motor vehicle antifreeze (other than small amounts of antifreeze contained in water used to flush the cooling system of a vehicle after the antifreeze has been drained and does not include de-icer that has been used on the exterior of a vehicle) in or on: